shineangelic/TagView/README.md

 # Android SimpleTagView
-Android TagView-HashTagView derived from Cüneyt Çarıkçi
+Android SimpleTagView derived from Cüneyt Çarıkçi

+This lib includes two customViews: **SimpleTagView** to show wrapped TextViews in the form of tags with icon and delete capability; **SimpleTagRelativeLayout** to dynamically add and remove tags within a custom RelativeLayout.

-I tried to hide internal implementation and expose tagView APIs only, not forcing the user to pass thru a container RelativeLayout view.
-SimpleTagView is simpler, since it uses <merge> layout, but also supports font-awesome to put an icon on your TAGs.
+Lib was forked from Cüneyt ViewTag, but I tried to expose also single-tagView API, not forcing the user to pass thru a *containing* RelativeLayout view.
+SimpleTagView is simpler, since it uses <merge> layout, but also supports **font-awesome** to put an icon on your TAGs.

-Simple android view to display collection of colorful tags efficiently.
-You can edit the tag's color and deletability, and set listener for selecting or deleting tag.
+You can edit the tag's color and set listener for selecting or deleting.
-Example usages can be found in example project.

 #Feature